-VERIFICATION The foregoing report shall be verified by the oath of the officer having control of the accour the oath of the president or other chief officer of the respondent, unless the respondent sta accounting and reporting. • (To be made by the officer having control over the ad counting of the respondent) State of Nebraska County of Douglas Robert M. Knight, Jr. makes oath and says that he (she) is Even the Vice President Finance and Chief Financial Office Robert M. Knight, Jr makes oath and says that he (she) is (Insert here name of the affiant) Executive Vice President - Finance and Chief Financial Officer (Insert here the official title of the affiant) Of Linion Desific Bailton d Company Of Union Pacific Railroa (Insert here the exact legal title or that it is his or her duty to have supervision over the books of accounts of the respondent a that he or she knows that such books have been kept in good faith during the period cover contained in this report relate to accounting matters that have been prepared in accordanc for Railroad Companies and other accounting and reporting directives of the Surface Tran statements of fact contained in this report are true, and that this report is a correct and con records, of the business and affairs of the above-named respondent during the period of the ed by this report; that he or she knows that the entries e with the provisions of the Uniform System of Accounts sportation Board; that he or she believes that all other splete statement, accurately taken from the books and January 1, 2005 to and including December 31, 2005 (Signature of affilmt) (Signature of affignt) Subscribed and sworn to before me, a Notary Public in and for the State and county above named, this 21 day of March , 20 06 .
-My commission expires 9-2-07 GENERAL NOTARY - State of Nebraska BEVERLY A. MEEKS My Comm.
+The foregoing report shall be verified by the oath of the officer having control of the accounting of the respondent.
+This report shall also be verified by the oath of the president or other chief officer of the respondent, unless the respondent states that such officer has no control over the respondent's accounting and reporting.

+OATH (To be made by the officer having control over the ac counting of the respondent) State of Nebraska County of Douglas Robert M. Knight, Jr. makes oath and says that he (she) is Executive Vice President - Finance and Chief Financial Office (Insert here name of the affiant) (Insert here the official title of the affiant) Of Union Pacific Railroa d Company (Insert here the exact legal title or name of the respondent) that he or she knows that such books have be contained in this report relate to accounting m for Railroad Companies and other accounting een kept in good faith during the period cover natters that have been prepared in accordance and reporting directives of the Surface Tran true, and that this report is a correct and com and to control the manner in which such books are kept; ed by this report; that he or she knows that the entries e with the provisions of the Uniform System of Accounts sportation Board; that he or she believes that all other uplete statement, accurately taken from the books and me from and including January 1, 2005 to and including December 3 31, 2005 Pat m King (Signature of affiliant) dia di di Subscribed and sworn to before me, a Notary Public in and for the State and county above named, this 27 day of March , 20 06 .
+My commission expires $9-2-6$ 7 BEVE RY - State of Nebraska RLY A. MEEKS m.
 Exp.
 Sept.
-2, 2007 Beverly Q. Meeks (Signature of officer futhorized to administer oaths) SUPPLEMENTAL OATH I Contraction of the second (By the president or other chief officer of State of Nebraska County of Douglas the respondent) James R. Young makes oath and says that he (she) is President and Chief Executive Officer (Insert here name of the affiant) (Insert here the official title of the affiant) Of Union Pacific Railroa d Company (Insert here the exact legal title or that he or she has carefully examined the foregoing report; that he or she believes that all s that the said report is a correct and complete statement of the business and affairs of the a property during the period of time from and including January 1, 2005, to and including December 31, 2005 • • Subscribed and sworn to before me, a Notary Public in and for the State and county above (Signature of afflant) named, this 27 day of Marzh, 2006.
-0 2 My commission expires 9-2-07 GENERAL NOTARY - State of Nebraska BEVERLY A. MEEKS My Comm.
-Exp.
-Sept.
-2, 2007 Signature of officer authorized to administer oaths)
+2, 2007 Beverly a Meeks (Signature of officer of officer of the state of officer of the state of the sta SUPPLEMENTAL OATH ı (By the president or other chief officer of the respondent) State of Nebraska County of Douglas James R. Young makes oath and says that he (she) is President and Chief Executive Officer (Insert here name of the affiant) (Insert here the official title of the affiant) Of Union Pacific Railroa d Company (Insert here the exact legal title or egoing report; that he or she believes that all statement of the business and affairs of the a statements of fact contained in the said report are true, and bove-named respondent and the operations of its January 1, 2005, to and including December 31, 2005 Jours Defauty (Signature of affiait) Subscribed and sworn to before me, a Notary Public in and for the State and county above named, this 27 day of March, 2006.
+My commission expires $9-2-0$ 7 GENERAL NO BEN TARY - State of Nebraska Severly Q. Meeks

+(Signature of officer authorized to administer oaths)